luapower/x-widgets/webb-widgets.md

 ## Browser Compatibility

-This will probably only work on desktop Firefox and Chrome/Edge for the forseable future.
+This will probably only work on desktop Firefox and Chrome/Edge for the forseeable future.
 Something might be done for Safari and maybe mobile Chrome and Firefox too.
 Anything else is out.

 ## Loading